 The STAPS software povides an export function that includes data from all of the Head units that have traps assigned to them.
-A csv file is generated which can be passed into other systems, to generate this file, following the steps below.
-The function is found under the Summary tab.
+A csv or XML (optionally with viewer) file is generated which can be passed into other systems, to generate this file, following the steps below.
+The function is found on the Summary page.

-- Select Time, from 1 to 60 minutes if minutes set at zero a single file is generated.
+- 1. Select Time, from 1 to 60 minutes if minutes set at zero a single file is generated.
 If a value is selected the file will be updated at the time selected. - 2.
 Click Export now.